Returning Choreographic Fellow | March 14-30, 2019

 Yamazaki first came to MANCC in November 2017 to develop Part 2: I or Hallucination from the same trilogy.
 Part 2 laid the groundwork for Part 3 by considering the porousness of bodies (fragile and vaporous) and the ability to reflect our ever-changing inner landscapes while exploring our interconnected universe.
 During the previous residency, Yamazaki had the opportunity to meet with Robert O. Lawton Professor of English, Dr. Stanley Gontarski, and Certified Vision Rehabilitation Therapist, Professor Lynda Jones.
 Part 2 went on to premiere to critical acclaim at Baryshnikov Art Center in New York City the following month, and was nominated for the 2018 New York Dance and Performance “Bessie” Award for Outstanding Production.
 Tom Phillips of the Danceview Times called the work “a riveting hour-plus of pure theater.”
 Dance Magazine’s Wendy Perron listed Darkness Odyssey: Part 2, I or Hallucination among her Top Picks for Best Choreography of 2017, saying that it “…put a spell on the audience.”

-Part 3, Non-Opera, Becoming will feature a team of international dancers with diverse backgrounds including Japanese dancer, Taketeru Kudo, one of the few remaining butoh performers to have trained directly with Hijikata, and an African dancer Alain Sinandja Tongo from Togo.
+Part 3, Non-Opera, Becoming features a team of international dancers with diverse backgrounds including Japanese dancer, Taketeru Kudo, one of the few remaining butoh performers to have trained directly with Hijikata, and African dancer Alain Sinandja Tongo from Togo.
 Among Kota’s other collaborators are New York-based performers Jennifer Gonzalez, Joanna Kotze, Mina Nishimura, and Connor Voss, whose experiences and practices span a wide range.

 Inspired by these performers, who organically carry the forms of dance they perform, Yamazaki aims to blur the distinction between these dance forms by boiling them down to their most fundamental essence.
-The work will also include two New York City-based contemporary dancers, who will be asked to explore these non-Western dance forms with the intent of reaching similar levels of authenticity in their bodies, beyond mimicking the external forms.
-In attempting to do so, Yamazaki hopes to address how each dancer deals with self-identity as a performer.
+Yamazaki hopes to address how each dancer deals with self-identity as a performer.
 He asks, “how can a performer shift his/her identity by internalizing something foreign,” as he also looks at his recent interest in defining co-existence.

-This residency is supported, in part, by The Andrew W. Mellon Foundation
+This residency, including the Embedded Writers Initiative, is supported by The Andrew W. Mellon Foundation.